What is fetal growth restriction (FGR)?

 What can be the cause of a small baby?

-A baby is called small if the baby is within the smallest 10 percent of babies.
+A baby is called small if it is within the smallest 10 percent of babies.
 If a baby is small, it may be just naturally small, or there could be another reason.
 The placenta might not be working well, or it could be due to a syndrome, a virus, a disease in the mother, smoking, anemia or poor nutrition.

 Read more